J6mesQian/interactive-prob/pdf_pmf_visualization/README.md

 ## Contributing & Feedback

 Feel free to fork, submit pull requests, or provide feedback on any issues you might find.
-We appreciate your contributions to making this tool better!
+We appreciate your contributions to making this tool better.

 ## License